 The Narrative Approach is based on the understanding that people make sense of the world and their experiences through stories or the construction of stories.
 Narratives allow people to understand real-life moral dilemmas more deeply.
 Using stories, students get to understand what influence decisions, how decisions are made and lived out in different contexts, and the consequences of the actions.
 Students come to recognise and clarify their values through the process of storytelling and reflection.
-They are guided in identifying personal beliefs and values, taking perspectives as they construct their own narratives, and consider the narratives of others.
-The Narrative Approach requires openended questioning, clarifying, summarising, building on each person's contributions, and encouraging students' voices in responding to one another.
+They are guided in identifying personal beliefs and values and taking perspectives as they construct their own narratives and consider the narratives of others.
+The Narrative Approach requires openended questioning, clarifying, summarising, building on each person's contributions and encouraging students' voices in responding to one another.
+Through stories from our different cultures, students can also begin to appreciate the common qualities of humanity.